 - Risk allocation between the parties may be influenced by the limited ability of the seller to control the output of some RE resources.
 The lack of output predictability may call for some flexibility with regard to the minimum capacity to be delivered or require the offtaker to pay to some extent for delivered excess electricity.

-Other important contracts are the e.g. land use agreements, supply agreements, installation agreements, O&M agreements or implementation agreements.
+Other important contracts include land use agreements, supply agreements, installation agreements, O&M agreements and implementation agreements.

 Below are links to sample project documents that were developed for multiple renewable energy sources.
 For sample documents that relate to specific resources see the sample project documents under Solar Power, Wind Power, Hydropower, Biomass and Geothermal.

 Regional Center for Renewable Energy and Energy Efficiency (RCREEE)

 The following are sample contracts published by the Regional Center for Renewable Energy and Energy Efficiency (RCREEE), an independent non-profit regional organization which aims to enable and increase the adoption of renewable energy and energy efficiency practices in the Arab region.
 RCREEE teams with regional governments and global organizations to initiate and lead clean energy policy dialogues, strategies, technologies and capacity development in order to increase Arab states’ share of tomorrow’s energy.